-32. The Chief Clerk of the Assembly has the following duties, powers, and responsibilities:

-(a) To keep the bills, papers, and records of the proceedings and actions of the Assembly and to have charge of the publication and distribution of those publications related thereto.

-(b) To supervise Assembly employees who are engaged in duties related to subdivision (a).

-(c) To act as Parliamentarian of the Assembly and to advise the officers of the Assembly and the Committee on Rules on parliamentary procedure and the Rules of the Assembly when called upon to do so.

-(d) To prepare all bills, resolutions, histories, journals, and related publications for printing.

-(e) To refuse to permit any bills, papers, or records to be removed from his or her office or out of his or her custody, except upon duly signed receipts from persons authorized.

-(f) To mail, before the commencement of each regular session of the Legislature, to each Member a blank form on which the Member may indicate his or her committee preferences.
-Accompanying the blank form shall be mailed a stamped envelope addressed to the Chief Clerk of the Assembly for returning the form.
-After their receipt, all those communications shall be held by the Chief Clerk of the Assembly and the information contained in the forms shall be forwarded to the Speaker.

-(g) To perform other duties that are prescribed by law or the Committee on Rules.

-(h) To make technical changes in measures and amendments pending before the Assembly.
+- 32. The Chief Clerk of the Assembly has the following duties, powers, and responsibilities: - (a) To keep the bills, papers, and records of the proceedings and actions of the Assembly and to have charge of the publication and distribution of those publications related thereto. - (b) To supervise Assembly employees who are engaged in duties related to subdivision (a). - (c) To act as Parliamentarian of the Assembly and to advise the officers of the Assembly and the Committee on Rules on parliamentary procedure and the Rules of the Assembly when called upon to do so. - (d) To prepare all bills, resolutions, histories, journals, and related publications for printing. - (e) To refuse to permit any bills, papers, or records to be removed from his or her office or out of his or her custody, except upon duly signed receipts from persons authorized. - (f) To send to each Member, upon the request of the Speaker or the Committee on Rules, before the commencement of each regular session of the Legislature, a blank form on which the Member may indicate his or her committee preferences.
+After the receipt of the forms, all those communications shall be held by the Chief Clerk of the Assembly and the information contained in the forms shall be forwarded to the Speaker. - (g) To perform other duties that are prescribed by law or the Committee on Rules. - (h) To make technical changes in measures and amendments pending before the Assembly.
 The Chief Clerk shall notify the Speaker and the author of the measure of any such change.

-(i) To compare all bills, ordered or considered engrossed by the Assembly, with the engrossed copies thereof; before they pass out of the possession of the Assembly, to see that each engrossed bill is a true copy of the original, with those amendments that may have been made thereto; and to see that all engrossed bills are reported back in the order in which they were ordered engrossed.

-(j) To assist the Committee on Rules, upon its request, in recommending the reference of bills to the appropriate standing committee.
+- (i) To compare all bills, ordered or considered engrossed by the Assembly, with the engrossed copies thereof; before they pass out of the possession of the Assembly, to see that each engrossed bill is a true copy of the original, with those amendments that may have been made thereto; and to see that all engrossed bills are reported back in the order in which they were ordered engrossed. - (j) To assist the Committee on Rules, upon its request, in recommending the reference of bills to the appropriate standing committee.